 Pork tenderloin is smaller around and more tender, so it's better cooked more quickly.
 You will need pork tenderloin for this recipe.

-This show stopping pork loin with fennel makes a stunning mean dish for your Sunday table, or any other occasion.
+This show-stopping pork loin with fennel makes a stunning mean dish for your Sunday table or any other occasion.

 Serve it with a side of Italian Stuffed Zucchini and Oven Roasted Potatoes (Italian Style).
 Add a beautiful Italian Fennel, Citrus, Pomegranate and Salad and slice of Easy Soft Italian No Knead Bread to round out your meal.
 You can also pair it with this 3 Ingredients Cranberry Relish Recipe!

 Let's not forget about dessert: Italian Cream Crumb Cake (sbriciolata alla crema) or traditional Italian Easter Egg bread.
 If you want something light and easy this is the dessert for you: Easy Almond Sponge Cake with Italian Cream.

 Made with Amore, Elena